When students are learning from home, Google Meet can be the connection you need with them. Here are ideas for ...

 ANXIETY: I'll lay the anxiety stumbling block to rest.
-Although I haven’t participated in a Skype/Hangout like the ones mentioned here, I'll bet that it will generally be a positive experience for everyone involved:
+I have participated in a lots of Skype/Meets like the ones mentioned here, I'll bet that it will generally be a positive experience for everyone involved:

 Plus, much like almost any app or site, there's very little you can do wrong to break it or mess it up.
 Jump in and give it a shot, and if you can't figure something out, there's always Google!

 LACK OF TIME: This can be an excuse not to try anything.
 The truth is that we make time for what we want to make time for.
 I took a few minutes here and there over the course of a weekend to gather the information I needed about video chatting.
 If we want to make a difference in our students' lives and provide them opportunities to grow and experience new things, we make it happen.

 Want to get started with Mystery Skype?
 Here are some articles, blog posts and other resources that can get you going!

 Are you interested in using video chats in class?
 Leave us a comment to say how you'd like to use it!
 Or if you've used Skype or Google Hangout in class, please tell us how it went!